Gontjarow/MiniLibX/docs/mlx-tutorial-create-image.md

 Here's what happens when assigning green like so: `byte = (color >> 8) & 0xFF;`

 `>>` is the "right shift" operator.
 It moves bytes to the right by the specified amount.
-"New" bits on the left are padded with 0s.
+Bits that are moved past the end of the bitfield are discarded while "new" bits on the left are padded with 0s.
 ```
 color >> 8
              Alpha    Red      Green